dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 is true by default.
 When it is off, the 'tried' element on the path is simply ignored.  dCache also ignored the tried hosts when 'triedrc' is not provided, or when it is not 'enoent' or 'ioerr'.
-In the latter two cases, the xrootd door will forward the list of previously tried hosts to the Pool Manager to ask that they be excluded from selection.
+In the latter two cases, the xroot door will forward the list of previously tried hosts to the Pool Manager to ask that they be excluded from selection.

 See ``xrootd.properties`` for further information.